realworldocaml/book/book/testing/README.md

       in
       Poly points
     in
-    G.union [circle; rect; poly];;
+    G.union [ circle; rect; poly ]
 val gen_shape : shape Base_quickcheck.Generator.t = <abstr>
 ```

 Throughout this function we're making choices about the probability
 distribution.
 For example, the use of the `union` operator means that
 circles, rectangles and polygons will be equally likely.
 We could have
 used `weighted_union` to pick a different distribution.
+Similarly,
+we've ensured that all float values are non-negative, and that the
+width of the rectangle is no smaller than its height.

 The full API for building generators is beyond the scope of this
 chapter, but it's worth digging in to the API docs if you want more
 control over the distribution of your test examples.

 <!-- TODO avsm: could be optimistic and link to v3.ocaml.org docs -->

 ## Other testing tools

 The testing tools we've described in this chapter cover a lot of
-ground, but there are other tools that are worth knowing about.
+ground, but there are other tools worth knowing about.

 ### Other tools to do (mostly) the same things